gildasmorvan/similar2logo/README.md

 #### The simulation model

-In the simulation model defined in our example, boids are initially located at the center of the environment with a random orientation and speed.
+In the simulation model defined in our example, boids are initially located randomly in the environment with a random orientation and speed.

 ```